"

 • Sound is a disturbance of matter that is transmitted from its source outward.

-• Sound is one type of wave.
+• Sound is a type of wave, often longitudinal in nature.

-• Hearing is the perception of sound.
+• Hearing is the biological perception of sound waves by the auditory system.

 Glossary